artainmo/total_perspective_vortex/README.md

 ##### Dimensionality reduction algorithm:

 Is an unsupervised learning technique.
 That can also be used to pre-process data for supervised learning after cleaning the data and normalizing it.<br>
 Different dimensionality reduction algorithms exist, no method is superior, it depends on dataset and must be tested.
-They have to be fit and evaluated on both training and test set.
+They have to be used on both training and test set.

 Dimensionality reduction seeks a lower-dimensional representation of numerical input data that preserves the salient relationships in the data.
 This allows for a reduced number of parameters in your supervised learning model.<br>
 In simple terms, it reduces the number of input variables in a predictive model by eliminating input variables with no predictive power.
 This leads to lower computational cost and improved performance of the predictive model.